Wisconsin Department of Public Instruction - Madison, Wisconsin

 “To assist parents and close the learning gap, children in poverty need year-round, supplementary support both inside and outside the classroom.
 By working to engage parents in early childhood learning, we can help close the learning gap and broaden the futures of those most in need.”

 In a 2002 study, Valerie Lee and David Burkam found that most of the learning gap happens in early elementary school.
-And, because disadvantaged youth are behind before they even walk into their first classroom, they continue to fall behind their peers with each consecutive year.
-The learning gap further complicates the lives of disadvantaged youth by delaying their grade promotion and diminishing their confidence.
-When it comes to graduating from high school and earning a four-year college degree, the learning gap determines a student’s chance of future success, since these degrees are necessary for good jobs.
+And, it compounds with each consecutive year.
+The learning gap further complicates the lives of affected youth by delaying their grade promotion and diminishing their confidence.
+When it comes to graduating from high school and earning a four-year college degree, the learning gap determines a student’s chance of future success, since these degrees are often necessary for good jobs.

 Children in poverty are raised by parents in poverty, and parents construct their children’s learning environments.
-Because the parents of disadvantaged youth often struggled in school themselves, many just aren’t equipped to encourage their children’s learning.
+If they struggled in school themselves, a parent might not be equipped to support their children’s learning.
 To assist parents and close the learning gap, children in poverty need year-round, supplementary learning support both inside and outside the classroom.
 We can help close the learning gap and broaden the futures of those most in need by engaging parents in their children’s education.
 But we’ve yet to identify the best ways to support the learning of children in poverty.
 To pave the way for better futures, we need to know what works.